arora4248/ProteomicsofPhysicalActivity2024/README.md

 # ProteomicsofPhysicalActivity2024
-The links below provide access to volcano plots based on our results that were prepared using VolcaNoseR shiny App [citation] &nbsp;
+The links below provide access to volcano plots for our results prepared using VolcaNoseR shiny App [citation] &nbsp;

 &nbsp;